timescale/docs.timescale.com-content/getting-started/migrating-data.md

 ### 2. Importing data from `.csv`
 If you have a dataset stored in a `.csv` file, you can import it into an empty TimescaleDB hypertable. [follow these instructions][import-data]

+>:TIP: When converting a normal SQL table to a hypertable, pay attention to how you handle constraints.
+A hypertable can contain foreign keys to normal SQL table columns, but the reverse is not allowed.
+UNIQUE and PRIMARY constraints must include the partitioning key.

 ---

 ## Migrate from the Same Database [](same-db)